rally-carlos/notes/stackedit/Project Plans/Docker Images.md

 # Docker Image Managment

 ## Problem
-* Time: Tiger ~ 1-2 days of engineer time
+* Time: Tiger ~ 1-2 days of engineer time (including context switch for all the PRs of each engineer)

 ## Benifit / Value
 * Improved Security: Automaticly get new version (i.e. minor or patch) of dependant images.